 detailed, the measurement of percent of dormer body width effective way of measuring body/roof proportion is to the outside of the window casing If the dormer jamb is properly Proper dormer roofs vary in proportion from about 125 to about 140 percent of dormer body width.
-The most the dormer width at the outand the outside of roof fascia.
+The most and the outside of roof fascia. the dormer width at the outpork chop eaves project equally too far to the gable end as they do to the eave sides.
+Pork chop domer eaves do exactly the same thing, accentuating the topheavy appearance of the Don't: Typical tract house side face of window casing is surement at the outside face of exactly the same as the meathe dormer since the dormer of the dormer as described in window is cased to the corner

 Don't oversize the dormer roof so that it appears to be top-heaver) Three are a number of suplattering ways of chance terizing dormers with roofs that are too hig for their bodies.
-Oversize tops might he eatte on eartoon chanacters such as Dumbo the Elephant, but they exerainly are not on dormers.
+Oversize tops might he eatte on eartoon chanacters such as Dumbo the Elephant, but they cereanity are not on dormers.